katsamatekatapiwa-droid/craig/README.md

 QUESTION 1

-I have created a Motorsport Showcase and Automotive Enthusiast website titled "Craig Motorsport". the website contians technical specifications, performance data and imagery for three high-performance vehicles: the BMW M2cs, the GOLF GTI MK 7R, and the Mercedes Benz C63s.
+I created a Motorsport Showcase and Automotive Enthusiast website titled "Craig Motorsport". the website contians technical specifications, performance data and imagery for three high-performance vehicles: the BMW M2cs, the GOLF GTI MK 7R, and the Mercedes Benz C63s.
 It also includes a contact section for community engagement.

 QUESTION 2.1: HTML Elements